A car accident can be shocking and highly stressful but it's important you stay calm.

 The best way to do this is to prepare yourself should you, unfortunately, be involved in a road accident.

-If you have a car crash, or even a minor bump or scrape, these steps should help you to make a car insurance claim.
+If you have a car crash or even a minor bump or scrape, following these steps could keep you and other road users safe.
+They should also help you make a car insurance claim for any damage.

 What do I do if I have a car crash?

 If you’re in a road traffic accident, remember the following: